-It is essential that the laying area is at a steady temperature of minimum 18°C, 48 hours before, during and 24 hours after installation.
-The material and adhesive should be conditioned in the same environment for at least 24 hours prior to the installation.
-Where the floor coverings have been stored or transported immediately prior to delivery in temperatures below 10°C the acclimatisation period should be extended to 48 hours.
+It is essential that the laying area is at a steady temperature of minimum 18°C, 48 hours before, during and 48 hours after installation.
+The material and adhesive should be conditioned in the same environment for at least 48 hours prior to the installation.
+Where national codes of practice exist, they take precedence over these guidelines.

-Ensure that all recommendations for substrate and jobsite conditions are met prior to beginning the installation.
+Ensure that all recommendations for substrate and job site conditions are met prior to beginning the installation.
 Beginning the installation is an implied acceptance of site conditions by the parties involved and liability for any failure directly related to inadequate site conditions becomes the responsibility of the installer and/or flooring contractor.

-Take the Marmoleum rolls off the pallets.
+Take the Marmoleum® rolls off the pallets.